 To develop your story satisfyingly, make sure you balance character-driven scenes with action driven ones.

 Even if you are writing something less dramatic and violent such as a regency romance, the same applies.
 Show scenes where your main characters undertake mainly action-based activities – a carriage or train ride, for example.
 Use these as points of transition between scenes that deepen and grow your characters.

 As you write and near the end of your first draft, it’s useful to ask questions about story development so you can decide whether or not your story shows enough growth and change:

 Ask yourself key questions about story development

 Once you’ve written the bulk of your novel, ask yourself these questions about your story’s development:

 - How have the main characters changed in the course of the story?

 - What have the characters (and readers) learned about the story’s central situation or premise that they didn’t know at the start?

 Once you’ve looked over your plot and are satisfied that your story develops compellingly, share your work with other writers for helpful feedback.
-You can get writing feedback on Now Novel.
-Constructive critiques will help you iron out any kinks in your work in progress.
+Start outlining and develop a story now using Now Novel’s easy story outlining tools.